lukemorton/gpp/README.md

  - `git push`
  - `git stash pop` *if something was stashed*

-If any command executed fails, gpp will stop itself and unstage any changes that may have been hidden.
+If any command executed returns an error status greater than `0` `gpp` will stop itself and unstash any changes that may have been stashed.

 ## What do you mean by "anything you want"?

-Basically if you create a file called `.gpp` in your repository then run `gpp` in that directory then every line will be executed like an extra command.
+If a file called `.gpp` exists in your repository then run `gpp` in that directory then every line will be executed like an extra command.

-This is awesome for unit testing merges (after a pull) before pushing back up and annoying your colleagues.
+This is awesome for unit testing merges after a pull before pushing back up and annoying your colleagues.

-## Get me some of that
+## Installing

 Just run: